Suman196pokhrel/NEPSE_DataSet_Extractor/README.md

 or as an ML dataset.

 NOTE:

-=> Applicaiton still consists of small bugs that need to be cleaned => Do not leave the MainPath and ToSave textField Empty and press Extract Button, it would simply crah,
+=> Applicaiton still consists of small bugs that need to be cleaned => Do not leave the MainPath and ToSave textField Empty and press Extract Button, it would simply crah, =>For now, The Application only saves the file in csv format, so you will have to specify the .csv extension while choosing the SaveTo path example:(c:\..\...\...\example.csv)

 Images of Working Application: